topekodev/topekodev/README.md

 ### Hey! 👋
-Student and free (as in freedom) software enjoyer.
+Free (as in freedom) software enjoyer

-Constantly learning new things!